 This open-mindedness can give ISTPs an appearance of being laid-back or easy going.
 In fact, they may seem too laid back to other types.
 ISTPs don’t like to force their ideas on anyone else if they haven’t first thought about it from multiple angles.
 They don’t like to give an answer until they’ve considered its validity thoroughly.
 When they do speak, ISTPs are often very concise and direct – they are very economical with their words and will try to tell you as succinctly as possible what they want to say.
 Others may get frustrated with the time it takes for an ISTP to give an answer to an important decision, but they need to understand that ISTPs make decisions by looking at all the options first.

 ISTPs often keep all their strategizing, their planning, and their thinking inside.
 We don’t see all that.
 We see their actions – not their thought process.
 People with Te (extraverted thinking) show their thought process while Ti users internalize it.
 So what others may see as a “rash decision” may be something that the ISTP has been deliberating about, planning, and considering for some time.
-My ISTP husband often felt frustration with this in his own life.
+ESTPs may also struggle with this problem.
+My ESTP husband often felt frustration with this in his own life.
 People would see his action and deem it impulsive without realizing he had spent an enormous amount of time considering that action first.

 Future deadlines, long-term goals and plans aren’t very motivating to ISTPs.
 If a teacher tells an ISTP to get their homework done by Tuesday at 8 AM, most likely the ISTP is going to be up on Monday night at 1 AM cramming.
 ISTPs live in the moment – they are the guys (or girls) you want around during a crisis.
 They’re quick thinkers with speedy reflexes and problem-solving skills, and as such, have made incredible warriors throughout history – think Miyamoto Musashi, the famed Samurai and author of ‘The Book of Five Rings’.